BrightSoul/vscode-html-configurable-autocomplete/README.md

  * `${definitionFileNameWithoutExtension}` is replaced with `LoadingIndicator`.

 ## Transformers
-Using regular expressions on JavaScript files might yield imprecise results.
+Using regular expressions to match parts of a JavaScript file might yield imprecise results.
 For instance, suppose you wanted to find all properties in a ES6 class like this.
 ```
 export default class Foo {
   loading